This is frightening for many reasons.

 You have no idea how safety-smart the previous owner of that computer may or may not have been.
 You have no idea what’s on that machine.
 You have no idea what you have … not really.

 So lesson #2 is for you, the person acquiring a second-hand machine by whatever means.

 The right thing to do is to ignore anything that’s on the hard disk, get a Windows install disk, and reformat and reinstall Windows from scratch.
 It’s the only way to be certain you know what is — and perhaps more importantly, what is not — on the machine.1

 - You’re not even going to try to access or recover the previous owner’s data.

-- More importantly, you’re not going to suffer from any infections or malware left behind by the previous owner.
+- You’re not going to suffer from any infections or malware left behind by the previous owner.

-People are curious or “adventuresome” (perhaps a synonym for foolhardy?) and want to run or see what’s on the existing hard disk – perhaps (hopefully) before they reformat and reinstall.
+I know, I know, sometimes people are curious or “adventuresome” (perhaps a synonym for foolhardy?) and want to see what’s on the existing hard disk.

 As I’ve also said before, if you have physical access to a machine, then it is not secure.
-That works in your favor here, as you can quickly reboot into this password-reset tool and reset the administrator password to the machine.
+That works in your favor here.

-Just be … sensitive … to the data that you might find there.
-Know that you may very well be dealing with malware or other security issues that you may not be able to see or recover from.
+Just be sensitive to the data that you might find — and know you may be dealing with malware or other security issues you may not be able to see or recover from.

 Each week I publish several articles like this covering a variety of tech topics and solutions.
 Subscribe to Confident Computing -- more articles that help you solve problems, stay safe, and increase your confidence with technology, delivered to your inbox once a week.